+Optical implementation - A possible scheme for the all-optical implementation of this node is shown in Fig. 1.
+There are two local switches for reception from the two input channels and a main routing switch, which may be a simple cross/bar switch (hot-potato) or may contain a simplified one-packet delay loop buffer (single-buffer deflection routing) [13],[12] as shown in Fig. 2.

+Figure 1: Block diagram of the optical node.

+Figure 2: Main switch with no-buffer and single-buffer configuration.

-A possible scheme for the all-optical implementation of this node is shown in Fig. 1.
-There are two local switches for reception from the two input channels and a main routing switch, which may be a simple cross/bar switch (hot potato) or may contain a simplified one-packet delay loop buffer (single-buffer deflection routing) [12, 16], as shown in Fig. 2.
-A copy of the header of the incoming packets is read and the controls of the LiNbO3 electrooptic switches are set according to the routing algorithm.
-The electronic control computations have to be performed within a packet duration, or may be broken down into subblocks and pipelined.
-No control bottleneck occurs as long as the computation time of the slowest subblock is shorter than the packet duration [17].
+A copy of the header of the incoming packets is read and the controls of the $LiNbO_3$ electro-optic switches are set according to the routing algorithm.
+The electronic control computations have to be performed within a packet duration, or may be broken down into sub-blocks and pipelined.
+No control bottleneck occurs as long as the computation time of the slowest sub-block is shorter than the packet duration [14].
 A delay equal to the control computation time is inserted on the optical input links so that the state of the switches can be changed shortly before the arrival of the packets.

-Fig. 1 Block diagram of optical node

-Fig. 2 Main switch with no-buffer and single-buffer configurations

-2.3 Steady-state operation

-Consider a two-connected multihop network at equilibrium.
-The throughput $\lambda$ is defined as the average number of packets inserted/delivered per slot in the network.
+Steady-state operation - Consider a two-connected multihop network at equilibrium.
+The throughput λ is defined as the average number of packets inserted/delivered per slot in the network.
 Let u represent the average link load, that is the average fraction of input links delivering a packet to a node at each clock.
 Little's theorem gives where 2N is the number of input links, D is the average number of hops taken by a packet to reach its destination, and R is the bit rate.
-For shortest path routing, i.e. S&F with infinite buffers, D is minimised and thus the throughput is maximised.
+For shortest path routing, i.e. S&F with infinite buffers, D is minimized and thus the throughput is maximized.
 Moreover, D does not depend on the link load u.
-If deflection routing is used instead, Dbecomes an increasing function of u, thereby inducing a throughput decrease.
-Since deflection routing can be implemented all-optically, the loss in efficiency with respect to S&F can be in principle offset by the higher bit rates R allowed by the optical channel [18].
-However, for a given network size, that is number of nodes N and node to node separation l, the bit rate R is limited by the allowed packet error rate.
-Finding this limit on R for the soliton channel in SN and MS topologies is the object of the following Sections.
+If deflection routing is used instead, D becomes an increasing function of u, thereby inducing a throughput decrease.
+Since deflection routing can be implemented all-optically, the loss in efficiency with respect to S&F can be in principle offset by the higher bit rates R allowed by the optical channel [15].
+However, for a given number of nodes N and optical bit rate R, the node to node separation l is limited by the allowed packet error rate.
+Finding this limit on l for the soliton channel in SN and MS topologies will be the object of the next sections.

-$$\lambda = \frac{2N}{D} uR \text{ bit/s}$$ (2)
+$$\lambda = \frac{2N}{D} uR \qquad \text{bit/s} \tag{2}$$